iov-one/docs/docs/weave/weave-api-spec/02-transaction-signatures.md

 After this arbitrary bytes put together, this is then prehashed with __sha512__ before fed into the public key signing/verification step.
 This step is applied in order to guarantee signing could be done by a ledger.

-After having the hashed transaction and signed with the wallet's **ed25519** private key, you have your **Signed transaction** at your will.
+After having the hashed transaction and signed with the wallet's **ed25519** private key, you have your **signed transaction** at your will.

 Weave signing algorithm basic representation:
 ```